phealeyh/tracking-application/README.md

 - Set your location settings to 'on' found within your phone's settings before running the application.

-- When adding an address -- please add the address number, street name, suburb and state in that order.
+- When adding an reminder -- please add the address number, street name, suburb and state in that order.

 Failure to do so will result in crashes and run-time exceptions.